apache/apisix-website/website/docs/general/blog-contributing-guide.md

 <!--truncate-->
 ```

 An overview is entered starting with `>` and a space followed by texts.
 The overview can be your own summary of the article, or it can be the first paragraph of the article with a summary description.
 When you are done, type `<! --truncate-->`. `<! --truncate--->` serves to display the `<! --truncate--->` above the blog overview, or if there is no overview, nothing will be displayed; if there is an overview but no `<! --truncate--->`, it will show the whole thing.
+For more information, please visit [Docusaurus Offical Document: Blog list](https://docusaurus.io/docs/blog#blog-list).

 #### Difference between Description and Overview

-Some people may ask: why the description and the overview are both summary text?
-Why they should be reused?
+Some people may ask: why should we add the same contents in two fields?
 First of all, they are indeed both summary text.
-Second, they are different in the following aspects:

-1. Description is for search engines to see, overview is for people to see.
+Second, they are different in the following way: description is used for SEO enhancements, overview is used to display contents on the blog page.
-2. Description is something that is not perceptible to the user, it does not appear on the page in any form.
-3. The overview will appear on the blog overview page and the details page, it is important.

 ### Fix typos or formats